Skip to main content

 Tip: Everything you list on this form becomes part of the public record.
 If you want to keep your personal information private, you can hire a professional registered agent.

-When we say “file,” we simply mean submitting your LLC’s paperwork to the Missouri Secretary of State’s Corporations Unit.
+File your Articles of Organization with the Missouri Secretary of State’s Corporations Unit.
 You can file online, by mail, or in person.

 By mail or in person: